mindbat/track2-functional/THE-CHAT-RETURNS.md

 used to trim the `messages` list down to `limit` entries.

-Compared to the `mutating-add-message` function, this function is much more succinct, and hopefully, the intentended result is more evident.
+Compared to the `mutating-add-message` function, this function is much more succinct, and hopefully, the intended result is more evident.

 ### How can we change it?
 Immutable values that can be shared, retained, and reused are great, but this chat application really does need to add and update it's data, and preserve the changes.

-To safely manage chaging values, Clojure provides Atoms.
+To safely manage changing values, Clojure provides Atoms.
 One way of picturing an atom is as a box that can hold one, and only one, thing.
 The value held in this box can be replaced with a new value through a very specific set of steps.